spcourse/python/en/dictionaries/10 dictionaries.md

     >>> basket['orange']
     2

-If we try to retrieve the number of *mango*, which aren't in the basket at all, we also get a *KeyError*
+If we try to retrieve the number of *mangoes*, which aren't in the basket at all, we also get a *KeyError*

     >>> basket['mango']